An-dy1/google-maps-api/README.md

 <h3>The Geocoding API</h3>

 - Geocoding is the process of translating an address to a set of coordinates, or vice versa
+- See new.html page and main.js

+<h3>The Directions Service</h3>

+<h5>A callback is a function passed as a parameter to the call to a service.
+It gets executed by the service when it completes its task.
+The service passes the results back as parameters to the callback function.<h5>